 Municipal property taxes are the primary way The City delivers services and programs that Calgarians need and value every day.
-We're focused on reducing the cost of local government through continuous improvement efforts and programs such as Solutions for Achieving Value and Excellence (SAVE).
+We want you to know how these dollars are collected, calculated and used to provide City services.

 Those who are able to participate in supplementary plans contribute to them each payday.
 They do not receive a duplicate pension on the same income – they are not double dipping.

 City tax-supported services cost $5.88 a day for a typical Calgary household.

 Learn how we’ve weathered the boom and bust cycle by spending wisely and reinvesting in our city.

 A decrease in your assessment doesn’t always mean a decrease in your property tax bill.

 The Guidebook is the key tool used by citizens, stakeholders and City planners to create community local area plans.
 It was used by citizens to develop the draft North Hill Communities Local Area Plan, and it’s currently being used to develop the Westbrook and Heritage Communities Local Area Plans.Read more